• Skip to main content

 SureSmile’s average price is $4,000, which is a couple thousand less than braces and Invisalign, on average.

-However, if you only need a few aligners to make small changes, you might pay as little as $2,000 with the Select plan.
+Just keep in mind that this is not a set price.
+Your cost will be based on your needs and the fees your doctor charges.
+However, if you only need a few aligners to make small changes, you might pay as little as $2,000 if your provider chooses the Select plan.
 Complex cases might cost up to $6,000 with the Complete plan, but that price includes unlimited aligners for three years.

 So, how can SureSmile offer more affordable treatment than other in-office competitors without sacrificing quality?
 Your doctor sets the cost of treatment, and when materials and lab fees are more affordable — as they are with SureSmile — they can pass the savings on to you.
 Plus, SureSmile allows doctors to use any brand of intraoral scanner they already have in their office, so they don’t have to purchase anything new or expensive just to offer SureSmile.